Central government spending limits

-According to Prime Minister Rinne’s Government Programme, a mechanism will be introduced for dealing with an exceptional economic situation (the ‘exceptional situation mechanism’), which aims to ensure that economy policy can respond in the manner required by the economic situation.
+According to Prime Minister Marin’s Government Programme, a mechanism will be introduced for dealing with an exceptional economic situation (the ‘exceptional situation mechanism’), which aims to ensure that economy policy can respond in the manner required by the economic situation.
 For the purposes of the mechanism and in view of the employment goal and the objective of balancing general government finances, there is an exceptional situation if the global economy and especially the euro area experience a serious economic downturn and this pushes Finland’s economy into the same situation, or Finland’s economy experiences a serious economic downturn due to a temporary disturbance that is independent of the Government’s actions.
 With the exceptional situation mechanism, up to EUR 1 billion, but not more than EUR 500 million per year, can be allocated to one-off expenditure altogether in 2020–2022 without reference to the spending limits.

 Expenditure outside the spending limits

 Outside the scope of the spending limits are particularly expenditures affected by cyclical fluctuations and automatic stabilisers, i.e.

 - Cyclical expenditure, i.e. unemployment security expenditure, social assistance expenditure, wage guarantee and housing allowance.
 These expenditures are, however, included in the spending limits if changes that have expenditure effects are made to their criteria